-Notice that when the four notes that can be either psychotherapy or medical records notes are used as medical record notes, they are in the clinical subcategory.
+Notice that when the four notes that can be either Psychotherapy or Medical Record Notes are used as Medical Record Notes, they are in the Clinical subcategory.
 This means that the Medical > Clinical note set has a total of eight possible note types: four that are always Med > Clin (Intake, MSE, Progress & Treatment Plan) and four that may be Med > Clin (Client, Session, Family & Client Med).
 Similarly, the Psychotherapy note set has a total of five possible note types: one that is always a Psych note (Open-Ended) and four that may be Psych notes (Client, Session, Family & Client Med).

 No need to try to remember the categories.
 Each note tells you what kind of note it is right on the form such as can be seen in this client medication form:

 If the note types seem overwhelming, remember that they are only meant as user-aids.
-If you have no need to differentiate between psychotherapy notes and medical record notes - or between clinical medical record notes and admin medical record notes, you don't need to worry about note types at all.
+If you have no need to differentiate between Psychotherapy notes and Medical Record notes - or between Clinical and Office Medical Record Notes, you don't need to worry about note types at all.